gferreira/fb-variable-spacing/docs/install.md

 ---
-title  : Installing Variable Spacing layout : default order  : 2
+title  : Installing VariableSpacing layout : default
 ---

-Variable Spacing is packaged and distributed as a [RoboFont extension].
+VariableSpacing is packaged and distributed as a [RoboFont extension].
 {: .lead }

 * Table of Contents